-THE (HYBRID) RETURN OF IARYD
+THE HYBRID ERA OF IARYD

-On August 23, 2021, the Institute for Applied Research in Youth Development (IARYD) will reopen its door for the renewal in real time and place of its mission: We seek to produce applied developmental science demonstrating that it is possible to promote positive youth development and to enhance the contributions of young people to civil society, social justice, and the institutions and traditions of democracy.
-However, we will do so as an institute that has been transformed by the events we have all experienced over the course of (at this writing) the ongoing COVID-19 pandemic.
-We will welcome our students, colleagues, and staff as a hybrid entity, that is a flexible organization that will enact both real-time-and-place and virtual teaching and training, research, grant writing, manuscript preparation and publication, and outreach to communities in the nation and around the world.
+On August 23, 2021, the Institute for Applied Research in Youth Development (IARYD) reopened its door for the renewal in real time and place of its mission: We seek to produce applied developmental science demonstrating that it is possible to promote positive youth development and to enhance the contributions of young people to civil society, social justice, and the institutions and traditions of democracy.
+However, we have done so as an institute that has been transformed by the events we have all experienced over the course of (at this writing) the ongoing COVID-19 pandemic.
+We welcome our students, colleagues, and staff as a hybrid entity, that is a flexible organization that will enact both real-time-and-place and virtual teaching and training, research, grant writing, manuscript preparation and publication, and outreach to communities in the nation and around the world.

-Of course, how we balance real and virtual activities will depend in part on the progress made in vaccinations and in lowing infection rates, hospitalizations, and deaths associated with the pandemic.
+Of course, how we continue to balance real and virtual activities will depend in part on the progress made in vaccinations and in lowing infection rates, hospitalizations, and deaths associated with the pandemic.
 We are fortunate (indeed blessed) that Tufts University President, Anthony Monaco, will continue to lead the University in ways that best assure the safety and wellness of all members of the Tufts community.
 Tony’s leadership during the worst days of the pandemic saved lives and made Tufts a model institution for protecting both its people and its educational, research, and service missions.

-As IARYD begins its hybrid period – an instantiation that, I believe, will be a long-lasting and possibly a permanent one – we will be an applied developmental science lab that that been irrevocably transformed.
+As IARYD continues its hybrid period – an instantiation that, I believe, will be a long-lasting and possibly a permanent one – we will be an applied developmental science lab that that been irrevocably transformed.
 We will be qualitatively different because of the convergence of three historically non-normative events.
 The first of these converging events was obviously the pandemic; it has resulted in the deaths of hundreds of thousands of people in the United States and millions of people around the world.
 It has left countless millions more faced with sadness because of these losses.

 The second converging event was the national and international racial reckoning that emerged on May 25, 2020, when George Floyd was murdered in Minneapolis by a then police officer.
 This changes elicited by this murder resulted in the undeniable recognition that Americans, and particularly white Americans, were not doing enough to create and sustain a nation and world free of inequities and injustices.
 Many white Americans had to confront the realization that they were parts of the problems and not parts of the solutions.
 The uncognized dimensions of white privilege had and continues to have pernicious – indeed deadly – implications for people of color and for other marginalized individuals across the United States and world.